Police ticketing, warning truckers to leave Canada’s capital

 Some truckers ripped up the order, and one protester shouted, “I will never go home!”
 At least one trucker pulled away from Parliament Hill.

+There was no immediate word from police on when or if they might move in to clear the trucks by force.
+But protest leaders braced for action on Wednesday.

-Marie Eye, 43, of Victoriaville, Quebec, who has been making soup for the protesters, said she doubted police would be able to remove the trucks or the protesters.
+Marie Eye, 43, of Victoriaville, Quebec, who has been making soup for the protesters, said she doubted police would be able to remove the rigs or the protesters.

 “Well, so far they are just a piece of paper,” she said of the printed warnings.
 “We will see what happens.
 I don’t think they have the manpower to do it.”